-The IESO will solicit proposals from experts within five business days of confirming to the market participant that FORM [] is complete.
+The IESO will solicit proposals from experts within five business days of confirming to the market participant that the Independent Review Process Initiation Form [FORM-139] is complete.
 The selected expert will provide the IESO with an estimate of the cost of the review within 10 business days following their selection, at which point the IESO will provide the market participant with the estimate of the cost of the review.
 The market participant must notify the IESO within 5 business days that it wishes to continue with the review or whether it wishes to withdraw all or a portion of its review request.